IliaAltmark/_Crawling_Project/README.md

   - Genre (A dictionary of top voted generes with their number of votes)
   - Rating histogram (Number of voters per number of stars)

-The program saves all the information in a csv file.
+The program saves all the information in a local MySQL DataBase.

 ## Getting Started